 We have covered how relays work to control appliances in the past, and have used MOSFETS in our previous tutorial on connecting LED strips to an Arduino.
 The section of the video about 12v strips gives an example of the most common way you would use one in a power controlling circuit:

 When shopping for these components, it’s worth noting that they need to be logic level in order to work with your board.
-With MOSFETS this is usually denoted by the letter ‘L’ in the name (in the example above, IRLZ44N was used).
+With MOSFETS this is usually denoted by the letter ‘L’ in the name.
 For relays, it is worth looking into cheap pre-made relay units for use with micro-controllers.

 Ready, Set, Automate!